About Shelf Gamer

 Ethics & Review Policy

 I only review games with retail releases.
-I personally hate when reviewers gush about games that haven't been released yet.
+I hate when reviewers gush about games that haven't been released yet.
 Plus, with as much time and energy I put into each review, it feels wasteful if the game isn't readily available.
 Also, I have no interest in participating in Kickstarter culture.

 I base all my reviews on physical playthroughs only.
 Online board gaming platforms are convenient, but they undeniably change the experience—sometimes for the better, sometimes for the worse.

 I will update or unpublish a review if major issues are found.
-I do my best to adhere to a game's rulebook, but I sometimes make mistakes.
+I do my best to understand and adhere to a game's rulebook, but I sometimes make mistakes.
 When mistakes are significant, I understand that they can unfairly impact the game experience—so I will re-evaluate as necessary or take down a review if re-evaluation isn't possible.

 Earnings Disclosure

-Earnings come from two sources only:
+Earnings come from the following sources:

 Affiliate links.
 If you click a link to a product and end up buying it, I may earn a small commission.
 I strive to clearly mark every affiliate link for full transparency.
 I only recommend products that I personally believe in, but I may still provide affiliate links to non-recommended products.